 - Crayola Washable Watercolors (24 ct set)

-- Cotman Watercolour Field Plus Set by Windsor & Newton
+- Cotman Watercolor Field Plus Set by Windsor & Newton

-- Watercolor Pencil 24 or 36-Piece Set by Prismacolor
+- Watercolor Pencils 24 or 36-Piece Set by Prismacolor

 - Kremer Watercolor Set 1 – available at art shops in various color themes